-Singh warns against more of the workforce engaging in agriculture in India, which had been on the rise since 1881.
-He traces the beginning of the decline to colonial Britain's policies, which privileged Britain's markets and economy at the expense of once-flourishing Indian handicrafts and industry connected closely to agriculture.
+Singh warns against more of the workforce engaging in agriculture in India, which had been on the rise since 1881.22 He traces the beginning of the decline in colonial Britain's policies, which privileged Britain's markets and economy at the expense of once-flourishing Indian handicrafts and industry connected closely to agriculture.
 Thus, colonization turned India from an agriculture and village industries economy to a largely agricultural colony.
 He warns against the continuation of the trend even after Independence from Britain and posits diversification of labour as a prerequisite for economic growth.

-Nehru's top-down economic development plan favors immediate large-scale industrialization as the means of boosting this diversification involving large-scale capital investments by the State for producing the infrastructure for heavy industry and machinery.
-Singh's approach, influenced by Gandhi, argues for a 'bottom-up approach' where, in his own words, on "small-scale decentralised industry geared in with agriculture should predominate.
-The latter would also lay great emphasis on handicrafts and cottage or village industries."
+Nehru's top-down plan of economic development favors industrialization as the means of boosting this diversification.
+It involved large-scale capital investments by the State into producing the infrastructure for heavy industry and machinery, while Singh's approach, influenced by Gandhi, argues for a 'bottom-up approach' where, in his own words, on "small-scale decentralised industry geared in with agriculture should predominate.
+The latter would also lay great emphasis on handicrafts and cottage or village industries."23